 This species of mushroom is edible and is sometimes used as a meat substitute in various recipes.
 It has a slightly acidic and sour taste and is good to eat only when young.
 Once aged, the body of the fungus changes color from red to dark brown, its texture becomes soft and gelatinous and its juice can cause gastrointestinal problems.

 It has a flash, succulent flattened body with lobed edges and can get up to nearly 12 inches (30 cm) in diameter.
-Its surface is reddish, velvety, and doesn’t have any gills.
+Its surface is reddish, rough, and doesn’t have any gills.
 As it is a parasitic species, it doesn’t have a leg and it is attached to a host.

 4. Jackson’s Slender Amanita (Amanita Jacksonii)